angular/angular/src/lib/dialog/dialog.md

 <!-- example(dialog-content) -->

-### AOT Compilation
+### Configuring dialog content via `entryComponents`

-Due to the dynamic nature of the `MatDialog`, and its usage of `ViewContainerRef#createComponent()` to create the component on the fly, the AOT compiler will not know to create the proper `ComponentFactory` for your dialog component by default.
+Because `MatDialog` instantiates components at run-time, the Angular compiler needs extra information to create the necessary `ComponentFactory` for your dialog content component.

-You must include your dialog class in the list of `entryComponents` in your module definition so that the AOT compiler knows to create the `ComponentFactory` for it.
+For any component loaded into a dialog, you must include your component class in the list of `entryComponents` in your NgModule definition so that the Angular compiler knows to create the `ComponentFactory` for it.

 ```ts
 @NgModule({